Guide 12 chapters

 Search Bids Increase

-During CTV flights, branded search bids automatically increase.
+During CTV flights, branded bids automatically scale up.

 3